marco-cheung/airport-gate-assignment-problem/README.md

 # Model result
+The model was built with forth version.
+Why?
+Because after running the model for the first time, the model could not find a feasible solution that satisfy the hard-rule of 25-minutes interval in-between each turn in the parking stand.
+So for 2nd model version, the model found out that the existing resource of parking stand input can only satisfy the constraints by setting 14-minutes as buffer time at most.
+However, this is not what the final answer that the airport management was looking for. <br />
+For the 3rd model version, a feasible solution could be reached when the flight schedule related to "Green Zone" (the zone exclusively designed for handling mainland China flights) are removed.
+In other words, it appears that the issue lied in the question of input stand resources in "Green Zone". <br />
-The stand allocation of turns is presented in Gantt Chart for data visualization:<br />
+In our final model version, three more remote stands (namely are added for "Green Zone", holding all other original constraints constant.
+The final result of stand allocation of turns is presented in Gantt Chart for data visualization: <br />
 https://marco-cheung.github.io/airport-gate-assignment-problem

 <br />
-*Special thanks to @Ilia Karmanov's repo for coding inspiration.
+*Thanks to @Ilia Karmanov's Github Repo for coding inspiration.